nextcloud/documentation/developer_manual/app/routes.rst

 * Update an entry
 * Delete an entry

-To prevent repetition, it's possible define resources.
+To prevent repetition, it's possible to define resources.
 The following routes:

 .. code-block:: php